toralf/tinderbox/README.md

     stop_img.sh <image>

 A marker file */tmp/STOP* is created in that image.
-The current emerge operation is finished before *job.sh* removes */tmp/{LOCK,STOP}* and exits.
+The current emerge operation will be finished before *job.sh* removes */tmp/{LOCK,STOP}* and exits.

 ### chroot into a stopped image

     sudo /opt/tb/bin/chr.sh <image>

 This bind-mount all desired directories from the host system.
 Without any argument an interactive login is made afterwards.
-Otherwise the argumenti(s) are treated as command(s) to be run within that image before the chroot is left.
+Otherwise the argument(s) are treated as command(s) to be run within that image before the chroot is left.

 ### chroot into a running image

     sudo /opt/tb/bin/scw.sh <image>

 Simple wrapper of chroot with few checks, no hosts files are mounted.
-This can be made if an image is already running and therefore chr.sh can't be used.
+This can be made if an image is already running and therefore *chr.sh* can't be used.
+This script is useful to inspect log files and to run commands like *reix*, *qlop* etc.

 ### removal of an image
 Stop the image and remove the symlink in *~/run*.
-The image itself will stay in the data dir, eg.: *~/img2*.
+The image itself will stay in the data dir, eg. in: *~/img2*.

 ### status of all images